Criticism of Twelver Shia Islam: Disrespect to Abu Bakr and Umar

 During the 1960s, when an incipient ecumenical movement called for the unification of Shia and Sunni Islam, religious writers cited this "disrespect" for the Sahabah as a barrier to unification.
 In the 1980s and 1990s, three major religious writers in Egypt, Saudi Arabia, and Pakistan again cited this argument, noting that until all "profanity" against the Sahabah was abandoned, dialogue with Shia scholars could not begin.

 In 2010, Ali Khamenei issued a fatwa which bans any insult to the companions of Muhammad, as well as his wives.
 The fatwa was issued in an effort to reconcile legal, social, and political disagreements between Sunni and Shia.
 Similar fatwas were issued from Ali al-Sistani and other Shiite Marja'.

-However, some Shi'ite scholars in the past, such as Shaykh Tusi, Muhammad Baqir Majlisi, Sadiq Hussaini Shirazi, Abu al-Qasim al-Khoei, Hossein Vahid Khorasani, Ruhollah Khomeini, Mohammad Jamil Hammoud al-Amili, Yasser Al-Habib, cursed and/or allowed for disrespecting of the figures revered by the Sunnis.
+However, some Shi'ite scholars in the past, such as Shaykh Tusi, Muhammad Baqir Majlisi, Sadiq Hussaini Shirazi, Hossein Vahid Khorasani, Mohammad Jamil Hammoud al-Amili, Yasser Al-Habib, cursed and/or allowed for disrespecting of the figures revered by the Sunnis.